onecommons/unfurl/_sources/README.md.txt

 pip install unfurl
 ```

-By default `unfurl` creates a virtual Python environment to run in so it only installs the minimal requirements needed to run the command line.
-If you want to run it using your system Python install it with the "full" option:
+ Running `unfurl home --init` creates a virtual Python environment to run unfurl in so by default unfurl only installs the minimal requirements needed to run the command line.
+If you want to run unfurl using your system Python install it with the "full" option:

 ```
 pip install unfurl[full]